Senior Product and UI/UX Designer

 We set out to design a feature that would allow users to:

-• Build lead lists quickly based on shared criteria
+• Build lead lists quickly based on shared criteria, like search results or trends

 • Include robust context like companies, properties, and contacts